IAL 1: Scientific Notation, Units, Math, Angles, Plots, Physics, Orbits

 1. By more or less immense numerical calculations on a computer for general cases.
 This approach has only be available since the 1940s.

-2. By perturbation theory in which one approaches a high accuracy solution by a series of corrections to the solution to an exact solution for a simplified problem.
+2. By perturbation theory in which one approaches a high accuracy solution by a series of corrections to an exact solution for a simplified problem.

 Perturbation theory does NOT always work if the system is too difficult.
 But often it does.